Paul Di'Anno

-Paul Andrews (born 17 May 1958), better known by his stage name Paul Di'Anno, is a British heavy metal singer who was the lead vocalist for Iron Maiden from 1978 to 1981.
-In his post-Maiden career, Di'Anno has issued numerous albums over the years, as both a solo artist and as a member of such bands as Gogmagog, Di'Anno's Battlezone, Praying Mantis, Killers, and Rockfellas.
+Paul Andrews (17 May 1958 – 21 October 2024), better known by his stage name Paul Di'Anno, was an English heavy metal singer.
+He was the lead vocalist for Iron Maiden from 1978 to 1981.
+In his post-Maiden career, Di'Anno issued numerous albums over the years, as both a solo artist and as a member of bands such as Gogmagog, Di'Anno's Battlezone, Killers, Rockfellas, and Warhorse.
+Together with fellow Iron Maiden member Dennis Stratton, he joined Praying Mantis for the recording of their 1990 live album Live at Last.

 Career

+Early years

+Di'Anno was born on 17 May 1958 in Chingford, Essex, where he also grew up.
+Because of his Brazilian father, Di'Anno held dual British and Brazilian citizenship.
+He spent his teenage years singing in various rock bands and working as a butcher in Station Road and as a chef in hotels and restaurants.

 Iron Maiden (1978–1981)

-Di'Anno was born and grew up in Chingford, East London.
-Because of his Brazilian father, Di'Anno holds dual British and Brazilian citizenship.
-He spent his teenage years singing in various rock bands and working as a butcher in Station Road and as a chef in hotels and restaurants.

-According to Iron Maiden's The History of Iron Maiden – Part 1: The Early Days DVD, he was introduced to the band by drummer Doug Sampson, an old friend of Harris' from his days in the band Smiler.
+According to Iron Maiden's The History of Iron Maiden – Part 1: The Early Days DVD, Di'Anno was introduced to the band by drummer Doug Sampson, an old friend of Steve Harris (Iron Maiden's founder and bass player) from his days in the band Smiler.
 It was around this time that he first adopted the stage name Di'Anno, which he would later use to claim Italian descent.
 Their first audition with Rod Smallwood reputedly failed when Di'Anno was arrested for showing off his pocket-knife in public.

 The band's 1980 self-titled release quickly became acknowledged as a classic of its genre, as the band merged punk's energy with metal's riffs and progressive rock complexity, serving as the blueprint for such future genres as thrash metal and speed metal and influencing later progressive metal bands.
 1981 saw the release of their second album, Killers, as well as a stopgap live EP, Maiden Japan.

+By 1981, Di'Anno was demonstrating increasingly erratic behaviour, particularly due to his drug usage, about which Di'Anno comments, "It wasn't just that I was snorting a bit of coke, though; I was just going for it non-stop, 24 hours a day, every day ... the band had commitments piling up that went on for months, years, and I just couldn't see my way to the end of it.
+I knew I'd never last the whole tour.
+It was too much".